ksmeeks0001/BugTracker/README.md

 # BugTracker
-Software Development too for tracking issues.
+Software Development tool for tracking issues.

-Admins have ability to send registration request emails to new memeber of the team.
-Create a new software project and assign a manager.
+As an Administrator, add Project Managers and Developers to your team and create new Development projects.

-Project Managers will assign developers to the project.
+The Project Manager will assign developers to the project and assign a developer to open issues on the project.

-Memebers of the team can then add issues to the project and track progress of resolution by adding notes and assigning the issue to a specific developer.
+All members of the team can add issues to projects in which they are a part of and track progress towards resolution by adding notes to an issue.
+Issues are marked resolved when completed and removed from the open Issues page.